WHAT IS HONEYDEW HONEY?

 From an organoleptic point of view, the taste is less sweet and the color is darker than nectar honey and remains liquid for a long time.
 One of the nectar honeys that perhaps most resembles honeydew honey is chestnut honey.

 SHOP ONLINE HONEYDEW HONEY AND OTHER AUTHENTIC ARTISAN ITALIAN FOODS

-We look for producers who have high-quality standards, and we offer artisan Italian good products that enhance the tradition and authentic flavours of Italian cuisine.
+We look for producers who have high-quality standards, and we offer artisan Italian good products that enhance the tradition and authentic flavours of the Italian cuisine.